gabrielpacheco23/haki/README.md

 2. **Parser:** Builds the Abstract Syntax Tree (AST), translating `[]` and `{}` into Lisp function calls.
 3. **Macro Expander:** A powerful hygienic pass that resolves `defmacro`, translating constructs like `cond`, `let`, `match`, and `|>` into core Lisp expressions.
 4. **Optimizer:** Bottom-up AST traversal to perform Constant Folding.
-5. **Compiler:** Translates the optimized AST into linear Bytecode (`Chunk` of `OpCodes`).
+5. **Compiler:** Translates the optimized AST into linear Bytecode (`Chunk` of `OpCodes`), resolving lexical scopes and generating Upvalues.
-6. **Virtual Machine (VM) & GC:** Executes instructions using a pre-allocated stack.
-Memory is strictly managed by a custom flat-array Arena and a Mark-and-Sweep Garbage Collector, keeping the runtime exceptionally fast and memory-safe.
+6. **Virtual Machine (VM), GC & Actors:** Executes instructions using a pre-allocated stack.
+Memory is strictly managed by a custom flat-array Arena and a Mark-and-Sweep Garbage Collector.
+Background threads (`spawn`) spin up entirely new, isolated VM instances for safe, lock-free concurrency.

 ## 🚧 Future Roadmap (TODOs)